Combating noisy labels in object detection datasets: Experiments

-In the first experiment, models were evaluated using the mean average precision metric at $IoU = 0.5$ (mAP@50).
-The relationship between the evaluation results and the fraction of noisy boxes was recorded.
-It is presented in \cref{tab:noisy-map} and \cref{fig:noisy-map}.
+The purpose of the first experiment was to measure the impact of the annotation noise on the quality of models.
+We applied artificial noise to increasing fractions of incorrect labels of the COCO training and validation datasets.
+We trained models and evaluated them using mean average precision at IoU = 0.5.
+The relationship between evaluation results and the fraction of noisy boxes was recorded and presented in Fig. \ref{fig:noisy-map}. \todo[inline, author=kuba, disable]{Why 0.5?}

-The results show that every type of training dataset noise significantly decreases the quality of the trained models.
-The effect is consistently greater with larger amounts of noisy boxes.
-The label noise was the most detrimental to the quality of the model, followed by added spurious boxes and missing boxes.
-Location and scale noise (with an amplitude of 25\% of box dimensions) were the least influential.
+The results show that every type of training dataset noise significantly decreases the quality of trained models.
+This effect is consistently greater with larger amounts of noisy boxes.
+Uniform label noise was the most detrimental to the quality of the models, followed by spurious boxes and missing boxes.
+Location and scale noise (with the magnitude of 25\% of box dimensions) were the least influential.

-In the second experiment, the method was evaluated by calculating the area under the receiver operating characteristic curve (AUROC) against the threshold which is a part of the original CL algorithm.
-An example ROC curve is depicted in \cref{tab:cl-roc} and \cref{fig:roc-good}.
-Demonstrations of the influence of clustering threshold on AUROC are shown on \cref{fig:coco-frcnn} and \cref{fig:waymo-frcnn}.
-Final results with clustering threshold $IoU = 0.5$ are presented in \cref{tab:cl-eval} and \cref{fig:cl-eval}.

-The ROC curve has a unique shape.
-For low FPR values, TPR follows the \textit{random classifier line} $TPR = FPR$ until FPR around 0.17, where we observed a steep incline.
-After FPR passes approximately 0.25, TPR stops increasing rapidly and slowly approaches 1.

-Almost all AUROC curves follow the same pattern.
-They rise slowly with the clustering threshold until they reach a maximum, then they quickly decline.
-There is one curve of a unique shape, the orange one representing spurious box noise in \cref{fig:waymo-frcnn}.
+{\bf CLOD effectiveness.} Next, we evaluated the CLOD algorithm using the same artificial label noise.
+We trained models on training parts of selected datasets.
+Then, we added noise to 20\% of examples from the corresponding validation datasets.
+CLOD was used to find the disturbed examples in these validation datasets.
+We calculated the area under the receiver operating characteristic curve (AUROC) against the label quality threshold for different types of artificial noise.
+We present the final results in Fig.~\ref{fig:cl-eval}. \todo[inline, author=kuba, disable]{Why 20\%?}

-The proposed method is best at detecting spurious bounding boxes but label noise is detected almost as well.
-It did not, however, succeed in pointing out low amplitude location and scale noise, showing the performance similar to a random classifier.
+The proposed method is best at detecting spurious bounding boxes but it detects label noise almost as well.
+It did not, however, succeed in pointing out low amplitude location and scale noise, showing performance similar to a random classifier.
+However, it is consistent across different datasets and model architectures.

-We also applied the new method to finding incorrect annotations in original COCO and Waymo datasets.
-Some examples are presented in \cref{fig:coco} and \cref{fig:waymo}.
-Box labels contain the original category and the annotation ID in the parenthesis.
-More examples are included in the supplementary materials.